WhyBlackRoseSwordIsTaken/Aoi-Kiiro---Midori-Rice-NIRI-/README.md

 ## ➜ Customization

-Right, I think personalisation is a personal and unique thing; everyone has their own style, and obviously, many of us may share the same one.
+Right, I think personalisation is a personal and unique thing; everyone has their own style.
 But that doesn’t mean you can’t ‘copy’, or rather, take ideas from other users.
 Personally, I spend hours browsing Reddit for ideas.
 That’s why I want to share mine too, to help others, like me, who want to personalise their desktop.

 ### › Themes